NoAnswerNow/Search-gitlogin/README.md

 - Set up Python 3.9 environment
 - Install dependencies
 - Run tests
 All your variable values are taken from environment variable using Git-secret and Heroku config vars .
-This ensures the protection of personal data
+This ensures the protection of personal data.
+Project checked with using Pylint.

 ### Required prerequisites :
 python== 3.9.1